 How to Survive a Writing Workshop

 No matter how you slice it, writing fiction isn’t a simple process.
-After your world is invented, your characters developed, and your sentences constructed, and your hair mostly pulled out, it’s time to focus on the hard part: revision.
+After your world is invented, your characters developed, your sentences constructed, and your hair mostly pulled out, it’s time to focus on the hard part: revision.

 Revision is vital to polishing and perfecting your work, but the best revisions come after getting outside feedback.
 Beta readers are useful in the post-revision stage, but nothing is more informative (or scary, let’s be honest) than sharing your work with a writer’s workshop.

-Workshops can take many forms, from online sites like Scribophile to pinkies-up college Master’s programs (which I did attend, and my pinkies got plenty of exercise, thank you very much).
+Workshops can take many forms, from casual online sites like Scribophile to pinkies-up college Master’s programs (which I did attend, and my pinkies got plenty of exercise, thank you very much).
 The idea is similar to sharing your work with a beta reader, with a few important differences.

 First, you’ll get feedback from perfect strangers.
 Second, you won’t have control over your readers’ tastes and quirks.
-And third, you’ll have the opportunity to critique your critics in return.
+And third, you’ll have the opportunity to critique your critics in return (mwahaha!).

 That said, when you submit your story to a workshop, you’ll need to armor yourself.
 Nothing will thicken your writer’s skin faster than a group of strangers picking apart your work like chickens at feeding time.

-It’s easy to get defensive and protective of your writing, to try to explain your choices and insist on their importance, but a reader’s perspective isn’t likely to change with your protests.
+It’s easy to get defensive and protective of your writing, to try to explain your important choices until your face is blue, but a reader’s perspective isn’t likely to change with your protests.
 A reader’s experience is very subjective, after all, and no amount of raised hackles will change that.

 What to Expect

-Writers come in many different forms, from the casual to the relentless, from the beginner to the well-seasoned.
-It’s important to recognize this when the feedback starts coming in, or you may start feeling discouraged about your abilities and rethinking your life as a writer.
+Writers come in many different forms, from the casual tinkerers to the relentlessly erudite, from the beginner to the well-seasoned.
+It’s important to recognize this when the feedback starts coming in, or you may start feeling discouraged about your abilities and rethinking all of your life choices.
 Remember, you’ll never please everyone with your work, and that’s not what workshopping is about anyway.

 After the feedback arrives, overwhelm often sinks in.
 One person will decry your story’s lack of character, while another will cite characterization as its greatest strength.
 One will tell you they didn’t understand the timeline, while another will point out how naturally the story unfolds.
-Others will try to give you grammatical advice without being able to type a proper sentence themselves, and others will say your story is perfect and you shouldn’t change a thing (which is nice, but the most unhelpful kind of feedback).
+Others will try to give you grammatical advice without being able to type a proper sentence themselves, and others will say your story is perfect and you shouldn’t change a thing (which is nice, but quite unhelpful).

 The important thing to remember is that this feedback, no matter how painful, frustrating, or indigestion-inducing, is kind of like kale.
 It’s actually good for you.
 It’s easy to grow attached to your work, and seeing it through someone else’s eyes will help you detach and view it with a more discerning eye.

 That doesn’t mean you should take every bit of advice to heart and change your story to make everyone happy.
 It is, after all, your story.
 In the end, you need to be satisfied with it first.